oz123/awesome-c/README.md

 * [Libtool][172] - A generic library support script.
 Part of the Autotools.
 [GNU GPLv3][41] or later.
 * [Meson][368] - An extremely fast, user-friendly build system.
 Based on Ninja.
 [Apache2.0][32].
+* [Premake][435] - A command-line utility which reads a scripted definition of a software project and uses it to generate project files for Visual Studio and GNU Make.
+Other targets are also being worked on.
+[3-clause BSD][6].
 * [tup][326] - A very fast, file-based, cross-platform build
   system.
 [GNU GPLv2.1][8] only.
 * [zproject][420] - A project generator and build system support.
 [MPLv2.0][227]